tingggggg/OSDIg/README.md

 # OSDIg

 * [L1 Kernel Initialization](https://github.com/tingggggg/OSDIg#l1-kernel-initializationmini-uart--gpio)
+WIP

 * [L2 Processor Initialization](https://github.com/tingggggg/OSDIg#l2-processor-initialization)
+WIP

 * [L3 Interrupt Handling](https://github.com/tingggggg/OSDIg#l3-interrupt-handling)
+WIP

 * [L4 Processor Scheduler](https://github.com/tingggggg/OSDIg#l4-processor-scheduler)
+We still can't call this project an operating system.
+The reason is that it can't do any of the core tasks that any OS should do.
+One of such core tasks is called process scheduling.
+By scheduling I mean that an operating system should be able to share CPU time between different processes.
+The hard part of it is that a process should be unaware of the scheduling happening: it should view itself as the only one occupying the CPU.
+In this lesson

 * [L5 UserProcesses SystemCalls](https://github.com/tingggggg/OSDIg#l5-userprocesses-systemcalls)
+There is still a major drawback in this functionality: there is no process isolation at all.
+First of all, we will move all user processes to EL0, which restricts their access to privileged processor operations.
+Then add a set of system calls to the RPi OS.

 *****